banesullivan/gendocs/docs/index_base.rst

     .. _these steps: https://docs.readthedocs.io/en/latest/guides/remove-edit-buttons.html

-.. admonition:: Define your homepage
+.. admonition:: Make Your Own Homepage
    :class: note

     Note that you can also set up a base index file in your project for the ``Generator``